4N0NYM0U5MY7H/CA_BirdAmphibian_Data_20-24/README.md

-# Species Distribution & Abundance: CA Threatened Birds & Amphibians (2020-2024)
+# CA Threatened Bird and Amphibian Data 2020-2024
-Dataset used to calculate the abundance and density of threatened bird and amphibian species in California from 2020 to 2024.
+This dataset contains data sourced from iNaturalist on threatened bird and amphibian species in California during breeding and nesting seasons from 2020-2024.

 ## iNaturalist Queries (retrieved 2024-11-23)
 ### Observation Data